There are 7 other file types using

 .ldf - ProWORX Nxt logic data file

-.ldf - Microsoft SQL Server log file
+.ldf - Microsoft SQL Server log

 .ldf - TriboIndenter air indent electrostatic force constant calibration file